-Catalogue Description Five semester sequence of doctoral Advanced Practice for Counseling Psychology students.
-Practical experience in approved setting.
-Weekly seminar with practicum students to interact and critique taped client interventions.
-Weekly individual supervision with university supervisor required.
-Each semester should entail approximately 250 hours of field experience of which 75% should be direct clinical work.
-On site supervision by a licensed psychologist is required in addition to faculty supervision.
-During 7367 & 7368 which is required of students in the Counseling Psychology concentration, students will provide supervision to Master's students enrolled in PSYC 6506.
-The final section 7369 will be offered on an as needed basis for summer elective enrollment.
+Catalogue Description Five semester sequence of doctoral advanced practice core for Counseling Psychology students.
+Includes field experience in an approved setting of which 75% should be direct clinical work, weekly supervision seminar with practicum students and university supervisor, and weekly individual supervision with licensed psychologist as site supervisor.
+During PSYC 7368, students will provide supervision to advanced masters students enrolled in PSYC 6506.
+Students enrolled in PSYC 7368 must have completed or concurrently be enrolled in PSYC 7557.
+PSYC 7369 will be offered to students desiring a specialization practicum (e.g., assessment, forensics) on an as-needed basis for summer elective enrollment and may be taken upon completion of PSYC 7365 & 7366.
 All students must demonstrate proof of current professional liability insurance.
-Prerequisite: Permission of program coordinator one semester before beginning course; PSYC 7260.
+Prerequisite: Permission of Counseling Psychology Practicum Coordinator one semester before beginning course; PSYC 7260.

-Note: PSYC 7365 and PSYC 7366 require 250 clock hours each per semester with a minimum of 14-15 hours per week during an academic semester.
-Both PSYC 7367 and PSYC 7368 entail continued clinical involvement and supervision of master's students.
-The distribution of the 250 clock hours is as follows: 75% of the required hours are allocated to direct client services and 25% of the required hours are spent in individual and group supervision.
+Note: PSYC 7365 and PSYC 7366 require 250 clock hours each per semester with a minimum of 15 hours per week during an academic semester.
+Both PSYC 7367 and PSYC 7368 entail continued clinical involvement.
+The distribution of the 250 clock hours is as follows: 50% of the required hours are allocated to direct client services and 50% of the required hours are spent in indirect services and individual and group supervision.